Aam Aadmi Party: Ideology

 Though the party doesn't follow any specific ideology, at the time of its formation, the AAP said that the promise of equality and justice that forms a part of the Constitution of India and of its preamble has not been fulfilled and that the Independence of India has replaced enslavement to an oppressive foreign power with that to a political elite.
 It claimed that the common people of India remain unheard and unseen except when it suits politicians.
 The AAP's goal is to reverse the way that government accountability operates, and the party takes an interpretation of the Gandhian socialist concept of swaraj as a tenet.
 It believes that through swaraj, the government will be directly accountable to the people instead of higher officials.
-The swaraj model lays stress on self-governance, community building, and decentralization.
+The swaraj model lays stress on self-governance, community building, and decentralisation.

 Kejriwal has stated that the AAP refuses to be guided by ideologies and that they are entering politics to change the system, saying, "We are common men.
 If we find our solution in the left, we are happy to borrow it from there.
 If we find our solution in the right, we are happy to borrow it from there."
 Kejriwal has put forward 3 pillars of Aam Aadmi Party's core ideology: staunch patriotism, staunch honesty and humanity.

-The party advocates scrapping Section 377 of the Indian Penal Code and legalizing both homosexuality and same-sex marriage.
+The party advocates scrapping Section 377 of the Indian Penal Code and legalising both homosexuality and same-sex marriage.
 The party is also regarded as being populist and centrist.